Governments face more pressure to curb virus economic damage

 SEOUL, South Korea (AP) — South Korea reported fewer than 10 new coronavirus cases Sunday for the first time in two months as U.S. governors ease lockdowns amid pressure worldwide from businesses and the public to limit the pandemic’s economic damage.

 In Brazil, hundreds of people protested in major cities against anti-virus lockdowns.
-France reported a decline in numbers of intensive care patients but its health agency warned the public to stick to strict isolation measures.
+France reported a decline in numbers of intensive care patients, but its health agency warned the public to stick to strict isolation measures.

-The pandemic that began in central China in December is believed to have infected more than 2.3 million people worldwide.
+The pandemic that began in China in December is believed to have infected more than 2.3 million people worldwide.
 While most recover, at least 155,000 have died, according to a tally by Johns Hopkins University based on figures supplied by health authorities around the globe.

 South Korea reported eight new cases, raising its total to 10,661 with 234 deaths.

-South Korea’s toll of new cases has fallen from a peak of 909 on Feb.
-29. But officials warn of the possibility of a “quiet spread” as people relax social distancing.
+Although infections have fallen from a peak of 909 on Feb.
+29, officials have warned of the possibility of a “quiet spread” as people relax social distancing.

-“We must not loosen our guard until the last confirmed patient is recovered,” President Moon Jae-in said Sunday.
+“We must not let down our guard until the last confirmed patient is recovered,” President Moon Jae-in said Sunday.

-China reported 16 new cases and no deaths in the 24 hours through midnight Saturday.
-That raised the official fatality toll to 4,632 — some three-quarters of them in the central city of Wuhan, where the virus emerged — among 82,735 confirmed cases.
+China reported 16 new cases in the 24 hours through midnight Saturday.
+That raised the total to 82,735 with 4,632 deaths — some three-quarters of them in the central city of Wuhan, where the virus emerged.

+Japan reported 568 new cases, raising its total to 10,361 with 174 deaths.
+The total is believed to be higher but only limited testing has been carried out.

+Pakistan reported 16 deaths and 514 new cases, raising its fatality toll to 159 and infections to 7,993.

-Governments face pressure to reopen factories, shops, travel and public activities even as numbers of infections rise in the United States and some other countries.
+Even as numbers continue to rise, governments face pressure to reopen factories, shops, travel and public activities even as case numbers rise.

-Shutdowns that began in China in late January and spread to the U.S., Europe and elsewhere have wiped out millions of jobs, plunging the world into its most painful economic slump since the Great Depression of the 1930s.
+Shutdowns that began in China in late January and spread to the U.S., Europe and elsewhere have plunged the world into its most painful economic slump since the Great Depression of the 1930s.
+Millions of workers have lost their jobs.

 The International Monetary Fund expects the global economy to contract by an unprecedented 3% this year — a far bigger loss than 2009′s 0.1% after the global financial crisis.

-South Korea’s Moon called for “public solidarity” to revitalize the economy.
-“Government efforts alone aren’t enough,” he said.
+“Government efforts alone aren’t enough,” South Korea’s Moon said and called for public solidarity to revitalize the economy.

+Thailand’s prime minister appealed Saturday for its billionaire business leaders to help revive the economy, which is suffering some of the outbreak’s worst losses due to the suspension of international tourism.
+An advisory panel said last week as many as 10 million Thais might lose their jobs unless the outbreak ends.

-On Saturday, Trump supporters protested in several states demanding governors end controls on public activity even as new case numbers surge.
+On Saturday, Trump supporters protested in several states demanding governors end controls on public activity.

 The president on Twitter urged his supporters to “liberate” three states with Democratic governors.